bguan/pylele/README.md

 The Pylele repository is currently composed of 3 subprojects:
 * *pylele*: a collection of tools to design and customize ukulele and other stringed instruments.
 It currently only targets headless instrument.
 Two implementation are available:
-** pylele1: first monolithic implementation that is no longer actively developed, and therefore supposedly stable ** pylele2: second modular implementation, that is actively developed and therefore a bit experimental
 * *B13D*: 3d design library underlying pylele.
 Also provide unit-testing, and lots of helping functions.
 The "B1" prefix is a tribute to Brian Guan who started this repository.
 * *B1scad*: .scad file interpreter based on B13D.
 Still VERY experimental!

+Pylele ukulele generation has two main implementations:
+* pylele1: first monolithic implementation that is no longer actively developed, and therefore (supposedly) stable
+* pylele2: second modular implementation, that is actively developed with more options some of which a bit experimental

 B13D is a portable Python 3D Modeling Library that acts as a common wrapper around the following backends: